The Wall – Live in Berlin: History

 Hollingsworth's company Tribute, a London-based "good causes" campaign company, sold worldwide television rights, with 52 countries showing the two-hour event.
 Twenty countries showed up to five repeats of the show and 65 countries broadcast a highlights show.
-There was also distribution of a double music CD and post-production VHS videotape by Polygram.
+There was also distribution of a double music CD and post-production VHS videotape by PolyGram.

 Setlist

+All tracks written or co-written by Roger Waters.

+Tracks 9, 14, 21, and 23, co-written by David Gilmour.

+Track 26, co-written by Bob Ezrin.